 - Settings gets an update that allows users to find and manage their Wi-Fi passwords directly from the Settings app.

 - Safari will synchronize website-specific settings such as page zoom, Safari Reader settings and more between all devices.
+This iOS version also allows you to send messages, share tab groups and start FaceTime calls from Safari.

 - Touching and holding on a subject in a Photo can now let you remove the background and create an instant alpha of the subject that can be dragged and dropped into a message, presentation or other application.